pedrodbatista/Bridge/README.md

 # Bridge - A System for Access and Technological Training for local communities.
+In this project, we developed a database for a community-oriented system aimed at supporting local communities in our 'Bridge' initiative, which seeks to empower vulnerable communities through education and skill development.
+This database was specifically created to facilitate this project.

+<br>For more details, please refer to the documentation (written in Portuguese)

 ## Tecnologies
 **Python3** - For making the prototype that acess the API for the DBMS<br>